mohan-akshay/03_AD_ID_protection/README.md

 ## 📝 Summary

-This project demonstrates the implementation of **Azure Active Directory (Azure AD) Identity Protection** by configuring demo users, enabling **Multi-Factor Authentication (MFA)**, and enforcing a **Conditional Access Policy** to restrict login access from outside a specific region (e.g., the United States).
+This project demonstrates the implementation of **Azure Active Directory (Azure AD) Identity Protection** by configuring demo users, enabling **Multi-Factor Authentication (MFA)**, and enforcing a **Conditional Access Policy** to restrict login access from outside a specific region (e.g., the United Kingdom).
 The goal is to simulate real-world identity protection scenarios and provide a hands-on learning experience in managing Azure security controls.

 ---